samyaksantoshjadhav-oss/phishing-email-detector/README.md

 ## Project Objective

-The main objective of this project is to improve awareness and protection against phishing attacks by providing a simple and effective phishing email detection system.
+The objective of this project is to spread awareness about phishing attacks and provide a simple AI-powered solution for detecting malicious emails.

 ---

 ## Future Improvements

 * Real-time email scanning
-* Browser extension integration
+* Browser extension support
 * Advanced AI detection model
+* URL reputation analysis
+* Email attachment scanning
 * Dark mode interface
-* URL reputation checking
-* Email attachment scanning

 ---